-Interview with ZEIT founder Guillermo Rauch and Head of Growth Sarup Banskota.
+Interview with Vercel founder Guillermo Rauch and Head of Growth Sarup Banskota.

 What's your open source backstory?

 My first job was because of open source.
 A startup wanted to revamp their entire frontend using a JS framework I worked on.
 Their only option at the time was to hire the core team of contributors to work directly on their product.

 Not everyone has the opportunity I had to be hired to work on open source full time.
 With initiatives like Open Collective, we can make that much more broadly accessible.
 Now I can support a project without necessarily hiring the authors or micromanaging everything they do.

 "Now I can support a project without necessarily hiring the authors or micromanaging everything they do."

 I got into programming through open source.
 At my college, we were taught very academic stuff, but I really wanted to get actual real-world programming experience.
 So I got involved with a Linux distro community, and then built my own open source projects.

 Why does Vercel invest in supporting open source?

 Guillermo is a long-time active contributor to open source (as creator of socket.io and other well known projects), as is most of the Vercel team.
 Tim, who leads Next.js, came to us through his open source work.
 Our entire culture is rooted in open source because open source brought our team together.